 We have also looked at wet preservation, used for artworks containing animal remains like Damien Hirst’s Mother and Child Divided.
 However, immersing the fatberg in a preservative fluid like formaldehyde isn’t an option, as the mix of oil and sewage isn’t very chemically stable.
 The fatberg would just dissolve, creating a toxic soup which would be even more difficult to store safely.
 We also can’t coat it in plastic or rubber.
 The slightly corrosive fatberg would eat right through, the same way it can sometimes corrode sewer pipes.

 So how do you solve a problem like the fatberg?

 Our best solution has turned out to be air-drying the material.
 Our samples were dried in the Thames Water depot at Beckton.
 The fatberg slowly off-gassed and lost weight as it dried.
 After this process, the fatberg that our visitors see will be more like the hard, dried mass which sticks to the sewer walls and blocks pipes, rather than the floating mass of excrement and oil in these photographs.

 Now that most of the water has evaporated, the fatberg is much more chemically stable, and we’ll be able to put it in our galleries – perhaps in a sealed container within the display case.
 However we do it, we’ll find a solution, so that Londoners can visit the museum to meet the Whitechapel monster, face to fatberg.

 Fatberg was on display at the Museum of London in early 2018, and was added to the museum's peramanent collection.

-From the Great Stink to Oxford Street smog, what can the history of air pollution tell us about the future of London's lungs?
+From the Great Stink to Oxford Street smog and 'pea-soupers' to the Clean Air Act, what can the history of air pollution tell us about the future of London's lungs?